136 Creative Party Ideas

 Are you so into fitness that even your alcohol is paleo?
 Enter the Fitlympics.

-Have a series of events like relay races, tug of war, and even team games like an ultimate frisbee (more fun than it sounds) or prisonball (precisely as fun as it sounds).
-Just make sure to break up the fun with a barbecue and a few cold beers.
+Pick a beautiful day and meet in an open field or park where you can split everyone into two teams.
+Then, have a series of events like relay races, tug of war, and even team games like ultimate frisbee (more fun than it sounds) or prisonball (precisely as fun as it sounds).

-Whichever team wins the best of five events gets crowned the reigning champs, but everyone will have so much fun, both teams will be back for a rematch.
+Just break up the fun with a barbecue and a few cold beers.
+Whichever team wins the best of five events is crowned the reigning champs, but everyone will have so much fun that both teams will be back for a rematch.

 20. Food battle

-When youâre throwing a party thatâs more in the vein of a get-together, and less in full-blown party territory, one of the most fun, memorable things you can do is host a food battle.
+When throwing a party that’s more in the vein of a get-together and less in full-blown party territory, one of the most fun, memorable things you can do is host a food battle.
 Have all your guests throw their names into a hat (or any modern vessel).

 Draw out four names.
-The first two are on team âA.â The second two are on team âB.â
+The first two are on team ‘A.’ The second two are on team ‘B.’ Now, draw out three more names.
+These are the judges.

-Each team has one hour to cook a dish using whatever items are available in the hostâs kitchen (the same dish can never be cooked again in battle).
+Each team has one hour to cook a dish using whatever items are available in the host’s kitchen (the same dish can never be cooked again in battle).
 When time is up, each team has to stop (ready or not) and serve the meal they prepared for the judges.

 Judges then vote on what they thought was the best dish.
-The team with the most votes wins.
+The team with the most votes wins!

 Party Hacks and Tips